mnbarber/sei/Unit_4/project-4/project-4-requirements.md

 #### Pitch Deck

-☐ **Pitch your project** to the class with a [pitch deck](https://pitchdeck.improvepresentation.com/what-is-a-pitch-deck) that includes:
+☐ **Pitch your project** to the class with a pitch deck that includes:

 - The application name.
 - Your team members and their roles.
 - The problem you are going to solve with your app.
-- Check out previous decks: [Meal Ticket](https://docs.google.com/presentation/d/1CsBuC-a_AZ1yXJEE-EbptPIdgj1MktiNALyQyhaFfrM/edit#slide=id.p), [Tripio](https://docs.google.com/presentation/d/1WvHoN5MNaRembgcoog5p0GtivVCOZSzvfPyeevzy08g/edit), [ArtWorld](https://docs.google.com/presentation/d/1yGy2Mh3n6IhPxFu4XKnnMtPPi4OGFPpf-Z_TMYw6wQY/edit#slide=id.g7ba109823e_2_7)
+- Check out previous decks: [Tripio](https://docs.google.com/presentation/d/1WvHoN5MNaRembgcoog5p0GtivVCOZSzvfPyeevzy08g/edit), [ArtWorld](https://docs.google.com/presentation/d/1yGy2Mh3n6IhPxFu4XKnnMtPPi4OGFPpf-Z_TMYw6wQY/edit#slide=id.g7ba109823e_2_7)

 #### Trello Board